-In Spring 2016, the Crops Subcommittee committed to a discussion document for the next meeting on removing nonylphenol ethoxylates from pesticide products used in organic production.
-It is a year and a half after that promised date, and we see that that project is "on hold."
-These comments are intended to support an expedited approach.
+In Spring 2016, the Crops Subcommittee committed to a discussion document for the next meeting on removing nonylphenol ethoxylates (NPEs) from pesticide products used in organic production.
+It is two years after that promised date, and we see that that project is "on hold."
+In addition to our general comments on "inert" ingredients, we support an expedited approach to reviewing this hazardous group of so-called "inert" ingredients.

-Nonylphenol was one of the first endocrine disrupting contaminants discovered.
+Nonylphenol was one of the first endocrine-disrupting contaminants discovered.
 In the late 1980s, researchers in the UK discovered that effluents from sewage treatment plants were estrogenic, causing the production of vitellogenin -a hormone involved in egg production- in male fish.
 Results of this research were not published until 1994, but were rapidly followed by other research confirming the findings and identifying estrogenic components of sewage discharges, among them nonylphenol (NP).